PSU-Research-Computing/psurc-docs/linux-clusters.rst

   export g09root GAUSS_SCRDIR
   source $g09root/g09/bsd/g09.profile

-The ``$GAUSS_SCRDIR`` env variable is used as the gaussian scratch folder.
+The ``$GAUSS_SCRDIR`` env variable is used as the Gaussian scratch folder.
 For now, leave this in your home directory and keep an eye on its size and clean up old files.

 Testing Gaussian
 ----------------